exratione/lambda-complex/README.md

 Lambda, SQS, and other high abstraction layer AWS services.
 The high points of Lambda Complex:

-* Assemble applications from any Node.js Lambda function implementations.
+* Assemble applications from Node.js Lambda function implementations.
+Use any NPM module that exports one or more Lambda function handlers, or write your own.
-* Use any NPM module that exports one or more Lambda function handlers, or write your own.
+* Configure the Lambda Complex application to pass data between Lambda function invocations in potentially complicated, result-dependent ways.
-* Configure the Lambda Complex application to pass data between Lambda function invocations or accept data from SQS queues.
+* Each Lambda function in the application can be linked to an SQS queue, and is then invoked in response to messages sent to that queue.
-* Lambda complex applications are deployed as CloudFormation stacks.
+* A Lambda complex application is deployed as a CloudFormation stack.

-A Lambda Complex application is deployed from a developer machine, or from an Amazon Linux EC2 instance if binary NPM modules are required, and no server infrastructure beyond that is needed.
+A Lambda Complex application can be deployed from a developer machine, or from an Amazon Linux EC2 instance [if binary NPM modules are required][5].
+No server infrastructure beyond that is needed.

 The typical Lambda Complex application consists of a few small Node.js packages